TheKingFireS/TermuxDepotDownloader/README.md

 Run that command ``termux-change-repo``

-Press enter for select "Main repository".
+Press enter for select "Mirror group".

-Press down and press spacebar for select "Mirrors by A1batross".
+Press arrow keys and press spacebar for select continent that you're currently living in.

 Try again run ``./installproot.sh``
 ## Login into the PRoot Debian, downloading and running the DepotDownloader